 Green Point is a place that focuses on healthy fast food, which makes it ideal if you’re exploring the city center and want just a quick bite before you move on to the next sight.
 You will find this restaurant in Varšavska street, close to the main square.

 Medulićeva ul.
 20 // +385 1 4847 540

-Vegans should head to Zrno Bio Bistro, an organic vegan restaurant which gets its groceries from its own eco-friendly farm, the first of its kind in Croatia.
+Vegans should head to Zrno Bio Bistro, an organic vegan restaurant that gets its groceries from its own eco-friendly farm, the first of its kind in Croatia.
 The groceries are delivered to the restaurant every morning, so you can be sure you’re always eating dishes created from the freshest products.

 Their falafel is to die for, and the cream soups they create here are just as good.

 Zrno even has its own bakery, so you can be sure everything you eat here will be 100% authentic and legit.
-Without a doubt Zrno Bio Bistro is the best vegan restaurant in Zagreb.
+Without a doubt, Zrno Bio Bistro is the best vegan restaurant in Zagreb.